Share

 Be wary of inspired and, or unusual ideas that you develop near and during an eclipse if they involve financial or other risk of any kind because chances are higher than usual they won’t manifest as you expect due to your reasoning being somewhat distorted.
 Wait a few weeks to review new ideas before initiating.

-As always with all universal indicators, take notice where it occurs in your natal charts.
+As always with all universal indicators, take notice of where it occurs in your natal charts.

 Moon Voids of Course